 Stuffed tomatoes are a perfect side dish for really any meal.
 They are super easy to put together and can be made ahead of time!
+These tomatoes are stuffed with ricotta salata, parsley and breadcrumbs to make a light and delicious Italian appetizer or side dish.

 I love these Italian stuffed tomatoes with a steak or a roast.